rhoml/shomei/lib/docs/sfdc-gca-1209.md

     </td>

     <td>
-      salesforce.com, inc., a Delaware corporation and any other present or future entity controlling, controlled by, or under common control with such salesforce.com, inc. (including without limitation Heroku)
+      permeate.com, inc., an Spanish corporation and any other present or future entity controlling, controlled by, or under common control with such permeate.com, inc.
     </td>
   </tr>